COM3527C Principles of Public Relations - 4 credits

 As an introduction to Christianity, this course will investigate a number of the contexts in which it began, in which it developed, and in which we find it today.
 Students will study Christianity in the historical contexts within the ancient world and of ancient Judaism, in the literary contexts of the Christian Bible and its interpretation, in the intellectual context of church history, and in contemporary global contexts.
 In keeping with the College’s Augustinian identity, mission, and vision, this course will also highlight the contributions of St. Augustine.
 Satisfies the first institutional requirement in religious and theological studies.
 Fulfills RTS in LS Core.

 This course is a survey of the discipline of health and fitness, including knowledge derived from performing physical activity, studying about physical activity, and professional practice centered in physical activity.
 It includes an analysis of the importance of health and wellness in daily life, the relationship between physical activity and the discipline of kinesiology, and the general effects of physical activity experiences.
 The course surveys the general knowledge base of the Health Science discipline as reflected in the major sub disciplines and reviews selected concepts in each, showing how they contribute to our understanding of the nature and importance of physical activity.
-The students will learn about the fitness components
+In addition, the course introduces students to the general and specific characteristics of the health and wellness professions.
+Satisfies a Mathematics/Science distribution requirement.
+Fulfills a STEM requirement in LS Core.

-This interdisciplinary course will analyze the key sources of and debates about happiness.
-As we explore possibilities of increasing happiness, individually and collectively, we will focus on the relationship between happiness and success, culture, motivation, social media, food, and exercise.
-This course is based on the assumption that learning, at its best, open minds, changes lives, and is fun.
-Instead of analyzing abstract ideas that are often hard to relate to, we will constantly connect the issues we explore to your questions, beliefs, and dreams.
+The course is based on the assumption that learning, at its best, opens minds, changes lives, and is fun.
+Instead of analyzing abstract ideas that are often hard to relate to, we will constantly connect the issues we explore to your questions, beliefs, and experiences.

 An examination of the history of women in America.
 It will include history prior to colonization, beyond and to the present.
 A look at women’s roles in US Society and the intersection of class, culture and ethnicity in shaping women’s historical experiences across time.
 The course will examine the transformations and continuities in women’s lives as well as the political, social, economic and cultural factors that inspired, infused or inhibited women’s changing roles.
 This class also explores the ways in which race, class and ethnicity have operated to unite and divide disparate groups of women.
 Satisfies a Humanities distribution requirement.
 Fulfills H and D in LS Core.